Board of Directors

 For nearly four decades at HMS, Dr. Thibault played leadership roles in many aspects of undergraduate and graduate medical education.
 He played a central role in the New Pathway Curriculum reform and was a leader in the new Integrated Curriculum reform at HMS.
 He was the Founding Director of the Academy at HMS, which was created to recognize outstanding teachers and to promote innovations in medical education.
 Throughout his career he has been recognized for his roles in teaching and mentoring medical students, residents, fellows and junior faculty.
 In addition to his teaching, his research has focused on the evaluation of practices and outcomes of medical intensive care and variations in the use of cardiac technologies.

-Dr. Thibault is Chairman of the Board of the MGH Institute of Health Professions, and he serves on the Board of the New York Academy of Sciences, the Institute on Medicine as a Profession, and the Lebanese American University.
+Dr. Thibault is Chairman of the Board of the MGH Institute of Health Professions, interim Chairman of the New York Academy of Medicine, and he serves on the Board of the New York Academy of Sciences, the Institute on Medicine as a Profession, and the Lebanese American University.
 He serves on the President’s White House Fellows Commission and for twelve years he chaired the Special Medical Advisory Group for the Department of Veteran’s Affairs.
 He is past President of the Harvard Medical Alumni Association and Past Chair of Alumni Relations at HMS.

 Dr. Thibault graduated summa cum laude from Georgetown University in 1965 and magna cum laude from Harvard Medical School in 1969.
 He completed his internship and residency in Medicine and fellowship in Cardiology at Massachusetts General Hospital (MGH).
 He also trained in Cardiology at the National Heart and Lung Institute in Bethesda and at Guys Hospital in London, and served as Chief Resident in Medicine at MGH.